D-Jeffrey/Embroidery-File-Organize/README.md

 # Issues/Future
 - If is processed as a group of separate zip files which have the same file in different patterns, it will choose a different preferred type than desired
 - does not support onefolder deep switch yet
-- does not warn if cloud will exceed limits with the latest push
 - needs more refactoring
-- Cloud push is dependant on unique files names.
-MAJOR BUG
+- Cloud push is dependant on unique files names. **MAJOR BUG** I have not been using this, so have not spent time fixing the issue
-- Should set the File Explorer Folder View when a new folder is created if the add-in in place to Large or Huge Icon view
+- Should set the File Explorer 'Folder View', when a new folder is created, if the add-in in place to `Large` or `Huge` Icon view
 - refactoring to use class to address some issues above

 # Releases
+### 0.8.4
+- Improved `Add From Folder` button added
+- Faster GUI start
+- Upgrade is accessed by GUI (Features are shown each week or more as text)
+- Improved presentation of Cleanup Files
 ### 0.8.3
 - Improved progress bars, Improve GUI layout, Fixed folder rollup, Improved/fixed USB eject
 - Bug in calling the upgrade function